 Our Education and Arts Officer also runs the ‘Chippenham Arts and Cultural Events’ Facebook group and the @ChippenhamACE Twitter feed.
 Follow and use the #ChippenhamCulture.
 Both provide places to share local events, positive ideas and get actively involved in Chippenham Arts and Culture.

 To be added onto our Arts and Cultural events mailing list &/or to provide information about Arts/Culture related events please email email@example.com.

 Our One Chippenham website has been set up to support the local community by providing a place to find and to share information.
 We can include a whole blog post about your group, organisation, venue or business, which can include images and links to your website &/or social media.
 Find out more information here.

-Construction work has started to build the Westmead Activity Centre on our land at Westmead Playing Fields, Chippenham.
+Construction work is nearing completion to build the Westmead Activity Centre, or as it is now known – The Arc, on our land at Westmead Playing Fields, Chippenham.
 We are funding the building of the new centre which includes a climbing centre, skatepark, cafe and landscaping.
 The climbing centre will be the first designed from the ground up centre for miles around and will offer roped climbing, auto belay and bouldering.
 It also includes an amazing outdoor climbing area.
 We are grateful to Sport England who are providing funding of £100,000 towards the climbing centre.

 We know that Chippenham skateboarders have waited over a decade to have a place of their own.
 Thanks to funding assistance of £200,000 from Wiltshire Council, we are are also building a custom designed skate park.
 Designed by the leading experts at CANVAS, this will be a fantastic facility for skateboarders of all ages.
 Visit our Westmead Hub website for more information and to read the latest news.